-Before the end of their third year, the student will give an oral presentation of their proposed PhD project - with the necessary background to support it - to the Thesis Committee.
-This committee will consist of six members; four members must be members of the Imaging Science PhD Program Committee.
-At least one committee member must be chosen from outside of the Imaging Science PhD Program Committee, and this individual must be a tenured or tenure-track faculty member at Washington University.
 The committee will be chaired by the PhD mentor.
-At least two weeks prior to the presentation, the student will present to the Thesis Examination Committee a written document outlining the research background, proposed procedures, preliminary results and plans for completion.
+At least two weeks prior to the presentation, the student will present a written document outlining the research background, proposed procedures, preliminary results and plans for completion.
 The required document will typically be between 15 and 30 pages in length, and it must contain a comprehensive bibliography.